FH-Potsdam/urban-data-vis-cards-website/src/site/create.md

 <section class="section workshop-section" style="padding-bottom:0;">
 <h4>Preparation</h4>

-<p>Define the challenge and its requirements (e.g. user groups and their expectations) and contextual infor-mation (e.g. where and how will it be deployed).
-If data exists, provide details (e.g. dimensions, origin). </p>
+<p>Define the urban challenge and its requirements (e.g. user groups and their expectations) and contextual information (e.g. where and how will it be deployed).
+If data exists, provide details (e.g. dimensions, origin).
+Make sure to provide all information with enough details and context for the level of expertise of your various stakeholders, to get everybody on board.</p>

 <h4>Activity schedule</h4>
 </section>